 Hollyport Secondary Opportunities VI Unit Trust (the "Unit Trust") is a Jersey closed-ended regulated exchange-traded fund and was constituted out of the proceeds from issues of Units paid or transferred to the Trustee and held as part of the trust fund in accordance with the Declaration of Trust (the "Trust Instrument") dated 31 March 2017 and as amended and restated 29 September 2017.
+The Unit Trust held its first issue on 20 April 2017 and its final issue on 29 September 2017 with total commitments of USD 500,010,000.
+If not terminated earlier, the Unit Trust shall terminate ten years from first issue date, being 20 April 2027.

 Registered office of the Unit Trust is at IFC 5, St Helier, Jersey, JE1 1ST, Channel Islands.
 Its principal activity is to acquire interests in mature private equity funds and to subsequently realise profits on such interests over the intended realisation period of ten years or less.

 The Unit Trust has issued four classes of units, being A, B, C and LP units (the "Investor Units").
 The Investor Units were issued to investors subscribing up to USD 5,000,000 each in the Unit Trust and the LP units.
-The distribution policy is detailed in Notes 2.8 and 2.9.
+The distribution policy is detailed in Notes 2.7 and 2.8.